wepay/wepay-android/README.md

 <uses-permission android:name="android.permission.INTERNET" />
 ~~~

-+ Android 6 / M / API 23 and later require a more complicated mechanism of requesting audio permissions fromt the user.
++ Android 6 / M / API 23 and later require a more complicated mechanism of requesting audio permissions from the user.
 See the WePayExample app's MainActivity.java for a sample implementation.

 + Clean and build the project using your IDE or from the command line by going to the project's base directory and running:
 ~~~{.java}